thenitai/ELK-8.0-Installer/README.md

 # ELK 8.0 Installer

+## Difference to the fork

+- Added logstash install
+- Installing nginx-extras with pre-configured production ready config files
+- Removing any pre-installed ELK installations, path, packages, etc.

 This script automates the installation and configuration of Elasticsearch, Kibana, and Nginx on your system.
 It also captures and saves the generated password for the Elasticsearch built-in superuser and sets up a Fleet server.

 Additionally, there is a client script to install and enroll the Elastic Agent into the Fleet server.